Yoast/vvv-autosite-videoseo/readme.md

 # A WordPress Plugin Developers VVV

-This is an [auto-site setup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for developing plugins.
+This is an [auto-site setup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for development on the Yoast VideoSEO plugin.

 ## To get started:

 1. Setup [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) (If you don't already have it)
-2. Clone this repo into the www directory of your Vagrant as www/wp-tutorial
+2. Clone this repo into the www directory of your Vagrant as www/videoseo
-3. Update to a [release tag](https://github.com/jrfnl/wordpress-plugins-tutorial/releases) to keep stable
+3. Update to a [release tag](https://github.com/yoast/videoseo-vvv/releases) to keep stable
 4. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 5. Followed by `vagrant up --provision`.

 Perhaps a cup of tea or coffee now?
 The provisioning may take a while.

-Then you can visit [http://wptutorial.dev/](http://wptutorial.dev/) to start developing plugins.
+Then you can visit [http://videoseo.dev/](http://videoseo.dev/) to start developing plugins.

 ## To start over (clean development environment):

-You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/wp-tutorial/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
+You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/videoseo/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
 Or, you can do it the hard way `vagrant reload --provision` and get a cup of coffee.

 ## Dependencies